ad-si/adriansieber-com/_drafts/what-is-a-software-rasterizer.md

 > Rasterization is the process of converting a vector image into a raster image.

-A vector-graphic is a set of simple shapes with certain properties like form, color and position which are layed out on an infinitely large canvas.
+A vector-graphic is a set of simple shapes with certain properties like form, color and position which are laid out on an infinitely large canvas.
 As our screens aren't infinite we also need to define a viewport.
 This is the rectangle which defines the part of the canvas that is